nasa-jpl/FlightView/documentation/FlightView Installation Manual.md

 **Please use CUDA Development Kit version 11.6 or greater for the smoothest installation of FlightView**

 While the RPM or DEB installation options will likely work, **it is recommended to use the Runfile installer for the installation**, as it will not be affected by OS updates.
 Runfile install instructions are found in section 5 of the linked documentation.

+Generally speaking, you will need to disable the display manager and unload any existing graphics drivers prior to installing the nvidia driver.

 ### Remove prior version(s) of CUDA and Nvidia Drivers